shivjm/scratchpay-clinic-search/README.md

 # scratchpay-clinic-search

-An HTTP API to search for clinics in the Scratchpay network.
+A RESTful service to search for clinics in the Scratchpay network.

 ## API